Photomatix Light – Tutorial And Review

 Luminosity = Controls the compression of the tonal range.
 Moving the slider to the right boosts shadow detail and brightens the image.
 Moving it to the left can create a more naturalistic result.

-Smoothing = Either Light mode or the slider mode.
-Light mode tends to give more surrealistic results.
+Lighting Adjustments = Either Lighting Effects mode or the slider mode.
+Lighting Effects mode tends to give more surrealistic results.
 In either mode, higher values have a more natural look and lower values tend to have a more artificial look.

-Here is the tone mapping menu, showing my chosen settings, and the preview of the carnival image:
+Here is the tone mapping menu, showing my chosen settings, and the preview of the Lighthouse image:

 At this point you will want to click the “Process & Save” button.
 You will prompted to decide if you want to apply noise reduction prior to processing.
 If you are using RAW files, it is a good idea to say yes.
 I chose no for this image, since the source images were JPEGs.